RealNumberI/streaming-06-smart-smoker-part2/README.md

 ## The program
 The program retrieves the data and converts it into binary messages.
 It then creates a producer to send the messages.

+# Instructions
+1. Open a terminal.
+2. With the csv file in the same location as the .py file, run the python file.
+3. When you want to stop the message, hit ctl-C in the terminal window.

 ## Screenshot showing the timestamps of the messages sent.
 ![Screenshot]( A5Screenshot.png )